-Banking and Finance, Economic History, Macroeconomics, International Finance
+Banking and Finance, Financial and Economic History, Macroeconomics, International Finance

 Carlos D. Ramirez, Professor of Economics, received his MA in 1991 and PhD in 1993 in economics from Harvard University.
 He joined George Mason's economics faculty in the same year.
 His current areas of research include: banking regulation and history, deposit insurance, financial and economic history, macroeconomics, international finance, China's economic development, and U.S.-China economics relations.
-Professor Ramirez is also a Resident Scholar at the FDIC's Center for Financial Research.
 In addition, he currently serves as Director of the M.A. program.
+From August 2019 to August 2020, Professor Ramirez was also a Resident Scholar at the FDIC's Center for Financial Research.

 Reuben Hermoso, Three Essays in Rural Credit (2007)